 Wood et al. (2014) interpreted the original discovery interactions as haplotype effects, a well-understood mechanism by which two loci can appear epistatic but be due to a simple additive effect.
 Here, the observed loci flank a causal variant and are in incomplete linkage disequilibrium with each other and the causal variant.
 A statistical interaction between the observed loci can capture more of the additive variance of the causal variant than the marginal additive effects of both the observed loci combined.
-This explanation for the H2014 was unproven but plausible for the set of cis-cis interactions reported, those where the two interacting loci were each close to the gene whose expression levels they were influencing.
+This explanation for the H2014 was unproven but plausible for the set of cis-cis interactions reported, those where the two interacting loci were each close to the gene whose expression levels they were associated with.
 Other work has since appeared that investigate the same process13.
 However, this explanation is not possible for cis-trans interactions, where the two interacting loci are on different chromosomes, and a fine-mapped cis-additive effect attenuates the interaction effect.
-This scenario forms the majority of the H2014 signals.
+This cis-trans scenario forms the majority of the H2014 signals.
 In this paper we explore the question of how a single unobserved cis-additive effect can give rise to cis-trans statistical associations.
 We go on to explore how this process influences replication rates, and discuss potential methods for avoiding the problem.

 Inflation of test statistics

 If the test statistic for the interaction term can be attenuated with the inclusion of a single additive term, this implies that the interaction test statistic is inflated under the null hypothesis of no epistasis.
 To begin, we test this assumption by estimating the genomic inflation factor for each of the 501 H2014 signals.
 In each case, we ran a genome-wide analysis where we performed an interaction test of the detected cis-SNP against every other SNP excluding those on the cis chromosome.
 The genomic inflation factor was then calculated for the interaction test statistics across the set of genome-wide tests.
-Figure 1 shows that for many loci the inflation factor is much larger than expected under the null, consistent with the idea that the test statistics are inflated.
+Figure 1 shows that some loci have no obvious genomic inflation, while for many loci the inflation factor is much larger than expected under the null.
+This is consistent with the idea that for many of the loci the test statistics are inflated.

 There are other possible explanations that could give rise to high genomic inflation factors, such as an epistatic polygenic component, though this is unlikely given the discovery sample size14.
-We also observe that many loci that had discovered associations have low genomic inflation factors, which raises the question of whether this metric is a reliable indicator of false positives.
+We also observe that many loci that had discovered epistatic associations have low genomic inflation factors, which raises the question of whether this metric is a reliable indicator of false positives.

 Relationship between cis-trans genotype pairs and the cis-causal variant